Skip to main content Skip to footer

 Useful information

-Your NHS Pension records are updated annually by your NHS employer.
-This allows us to provide you with a new Annual Benefits Statement (ABS), so that you can see how your pension pot is increasing and what benefits you may claim at your Normal Retirement Age (NRA).
-You can view this statement via My NHS Pension.
-It is also included in your Total Reward Statements for those who have access to Electronic Staff Record (ESR).
+Your NHS employer updates your NHS Pension record once a year.
+This allows us to provide you with a new Annual Benefits Statement (ABS).
+Your ABS shows how your pension pot is increasing and what benefits you may claim at your Normal Retirement Age (NRA).

-If you do not have an Annual Benefit Statement, you can view our Getting an estimate of your pension webpage for more information.
+If you do not have an ABS, you can view our Getting an estimate of your pension webpage for more information.

 Your NHS Pension Scheme membership number

-All members of the NHS Pension Scheme are given an 8-digit membership number.
-You can find your membership number at the top of any letters you’ve received from us.
-Older letters may show it like as ‘SD 00 / 123456’, but this format is being phased out and replaced with an 8-digit membership number.
+All NHS Pension Scheme members have an 8-digit membership number.
+You can find it at the top of any letters we've sent you.
+Older letters may show it like ‘SD 00 / 123456’.
+This older format is being replaced with an 8-digit membership number.

-If you also have pension benefits relating to a pension credit, dependant’s pension, or other NHS Pension Scheme provision, you may have additional membership numbers.
+If you also have pension benefits relating to a pension credit, dependant’s pension, or other NHS Pension Scheme provision, you may have more than one membership number.

 It will help us if you provide the correct membership number when contacting us.
-If you do not know your membership number, you can provide your National Insurance number.
-Emails from personal accounts are sent at your own risk so you should take care what personal information is included in your email.
+If you do not know your membership number, you can provide your National Insurance number instead.

 My NHS Pension